Memory Hierarchy Design and Characteristics

 • Complexity: It adds complexity to the system as there are multiple layers of memory, and the system needs to manage them efficiently.

 • Access time: Although the memory hierarchy design aims to reduce the access time to the data, it still adds some latency in the system.
-The data needs to move from one layer to another, which increases the access time.
+The data may need to move from one layer to another, which can delay transfer and increase the access time.

 • Cost: While memory hierarchy design aims to balance the overall cost, it still adds to the cost of the system.
 The higher the number of layers, the more costly the system becomes.

-• Limited capacity: Each layer of the memory hierarchy has limited capacity, which means that the system cannot store an unlimited amount of data.
+• Limited capacity: Each layer of the memory hierarchy has limited capacity, which means that the system cannot store an unlimited amount of data, even with virtual memory.
 This limitation can sometimes lead to performance issues.

 • Management overhead: The system needs to manage the data movement between the different layers of memory, which adds overhead to the management process.